perone/Pyevolve/docs/source/graphs.rst

 **Using the generation range** ::

-   # this command wil plot the evoltion of the generations between 10 and 20.
+   # this command wil plot the evolution of the generations between 10 and 20.
    pyevolve_graph.py -i ex1 -1 -g 10:20

 **When you have minimized the evaluation function** ::